nmshd/documentation/_docs_explore/23-privacy.md

 However, this is far less information than any other current central identity provider knows of the users.

-# Comparison to decentral technologies
+# Comparison to decentralized technologies

-When comparing privacy between enmeshed and decentral approaches discussed in the world wide web, we do see many advantages with a central architecture.
+When comparing privacy between enmeshed and decentralized approaches discussed in the world wide web, we do see many advantages with a central architecture.
 The technical data stored or shared in a blockchain vs. our Backbone is quite similar, resulting in the same attack vectors on the stored data.
 Due to end-to-end encryption, the major part of the personal data cannot be used by both solutions.

 However, there are some advantages to a central architecture:

 - With a central architecture, it is generally possible to restrict the access to data on a network level.
 Only the sender and recipients of a message have access to the encrypted payload of this message, for example.
-Even if the data is encrypted or pseunodymized, on a decentral architecture everybody would still have access to the encrypted payload.
+Even if the data is encrypted or pseudonymized, on a decentralized architecture everybody would still have access to the encrypted payload.
 - With a central architecture, the analysis of metadata can only be done by the central player.
-On a decentral system, anybody could analyze the metadata.
+On a decentralized system, anybody could analyze the metadata.
 - With a central architecture, it is generally possible to effectively delete data (or let it expire).
-Although there are also some decentral technologies allowing the deletion of data, there is no guarantee, that data which was available in the decentral network prior to deletion, is really deleted from any node or node backup of the network.
+Although there are also some decentralized technologies allowing the deletion of data, there is no guarantee, that data which was available in the decentralized network prior to deletion, is really deleted from any node or node backup of the network.
 - The adoption of a fully functional deletion process for data is crucial in the adherence to an **absolute data privacy** mindset can be followed, particularly for public organizations..
 To our knowledge, this cannot be done by any current public blockchain technology, as the underlying peer-to-peer network is open, and the data can be read by everyone.
 - Within a protected blockchain environment, the potential remains for Personally Identifiable Information (PII) to not be completely deleted from every node of all participants, thereby jeopardizing **absolute data privacy**.
 Furthermore, it must be remembered that every participant hosting a blockchain node, is a data processor in its own right.
 The consortium itself needs to manage and track all deletion processes between all organizations, which usually is an organizational nightmare.